janderssonse/ort-ci-base/README.md

 ## Background

 Why this?
-I needed a simpel way to simply ORT in CI pipelines using GitHub/GitLab.
+I needed a simple way to run ORT in CI pipelines using GitHub/GitLab.
-There existed an official project for GitLab [ort-gitlab-ci](https://github.com/oss-review-toolkit/ort-gitlab-ci), and a few thirdparty GitHub-actions.
+There already existed an official project for GitLab [ort-gitlab-ci](https://github.com/oss-review-toolkit/ort-gitlab-ci), and a few thirdparty GitHub-actions.
-As I started testing, there were a few things that would not work in my workflows, being to tight to the implementation in some places.
+As I started testing that, there were a few things that would not work in my usecase, being to tight to the implementation in some places.
-But the main logic (the wrapper scripts etc) could be adapted in general CI-implementation, with minor adjustments, so why not.
+But the main logic (the wrapper scripts etc) could easily be adapted in to a general implementation, with minor adjustments, so why not extract that a bit.
-Instead of taking my shots at start submitting PRs to upstreams and hoping for that they would be accepted soon, I decided to instead make a few PoCs of I how would make it work, and see where I would end up.
+Instead of taking my shots at start submitting PRs to upstreams and hoping for that (the ORT project) would accepted my ideas,  I decided to instead make a few PoCs first.

 After a few after-work evenings hack sessions I had:
 * extracted those scripts to this project